calderwoodra/blog/trade_execution/step_2_draft.md

 - Client initiated $ withdrawals (partial or full)
 - Automated rebalances - net $0 investment change

+Things we need to consider:
+- Funds are usually defined by a basket of assets, each making up a proportion of a whole, normally called the `fund composition`.
+- Not all assets are fractional, so we'll never be able to get the asset proportions perfect, but we can get pretty close, with a bias to under-invest rather than over-invest.
+- With some assets being under-invested, we have to reserve some money to be used later.
+This can be done by purchasing bonds or other very stable assets.

 Client deposits are fairly straight-forward to understand:
 - Check the current target composition of the fund
 - For each asset in the fund composition, divvy their deposit up according to its proportion of the whole fund
 - place buy orders for each asset
+- Supplement any unused funds with bonds

 Sell orders are also easy to understand:
 - Calculate the users current fund composition based on the assets they're holding
 - Check the target composition of the fund
 - Calculate the difference between the current and target composition with an assumed % reduction
 - place sell orders for each asset
+- Supplement any unused funds with a bonds

+One gotcha to consider with sell orders is that if they're placed outside market hours, the $ amount divested from the fund might be 100% of the fund at the time the order was placed, but a different percentage when the order is executed.
+This means that you essentially have to get confirmation at the time the order is placed about whether the client is trying to sell their full position or just a portion.

 Rebalances are a little more complex:
 - Calculate the users current fund composition based on the assets they're holding